shtouff/mk-orange-dhcp-auth/README.md

 ## run

-Populate a `CREDENTIALS` file like this one:
+Populate a `credentials` file like this one:

     # user:password
     fti/xxxxx:xxxxx